Should I get a dog?

 Consider how you would cover veterinary bills if and when needed.
 At a minimum you will have to consider annual vaccination and preventative treatments (such as flea and worm medication).
 Think about how you would cover bills in the event of unexpected treatment being needed?
 Many choose to safeguard with good quality insurance, others prefer to save.
 Be aware that insurance premiums rise as the dog gets older and potentially requires more care.

 Dogs are pack animals, and they require a positive family dynamic to lead fulfilling and happy lives.
 Dogs are great for mental wellbeing, but to enjoy these positive effects in full force, everyone needs to be onboard and pitch in with walks, training, and playtime.
-When duties are managed fairly, then you’ll all get the best out of having your own dog!
+When duties are managed fairly, then you’ll all get the best out of having your own furry friend!

 I have decided to get a dog!